 Benefits decision-makers can offer their employees Aflac insurance policies, often at little or no cost to the business, that help provide peace of mind.
 And it’s not necessarily just for young families — depending on the state of residence, employees can cover dependent children up until age 26.
 Our benefits include:

 Aflac’s supplemental policies are designed to help ease the burdens of all employees.
-That includes working parents – the 71.2% of working women who are mothers to children under age 18, and the 92.5% of working men who are parents to children under age 18.2 When employees with children can breathe easier knowing the most important things are covered, families and businesses thrive.
+That includes working parents, the 72.9% of working women — and the 92.9% of working men — who are parents to children under age 18.2 When employees with children can breathe easier knowing the most important things are covered, families and businesses thrive.

 Care, comfort and hope for children with cancer